-Attainment of Objectives - 2020/21
+Attainment of Objectives - 2021/22

-The College was mostly successful in 2020/21 in meeting the objectives for the year, despite the significant disruption caused by measures taken to mitigate against the threats from Coronavirus:
+The College was mostly successful in 2021/22 in meeting the objectives for the year, despite the continued impact of recovery from Coronavirus:

-- The total number of FT 16-18 students increased slightly. - · HE enrolments were broadly flat. - The range of work undertaken to meet the needs of local employers and their employees has grown; for example we continued to develop the range of Apprenticeship programmes and have offered training through ESF projects.
-However, business activity remained subdued due to the impacts of the pandemic.
-This has led to a decrease in Apprenticeship starts at the end of 2020/21 and the start of 2021/22. - Investment has continued in the College's capital development. - Excellent levels of achievement were maintained (see further details below).
-Due to the Coronavirus pandemic students grades this year were Teacher Assessed rather than externally assessed. - The College's financial position remains secure (see further details below). - Changes to the adult funding formula have inevitably resulted in reduced numbers of learners aged over 19, but despite the existing financial climate recruitment remains stable. - Enrolments by students funded by the Government's Advanced Learning Loans programme were maintained at a similar level to those of 2019/20 and during the period prior to the Covid-19 pandemic.
+- The total number of FT 16-18 students fell slightly, partly due to the residual impact of coronavirus and also as Callywith College continues to expand its student enrolment from the north and east of the county. - HE recruitment fell this year along with a drop in in-year retention having been impacted by a number of factors linked to the recovery from coronavirus. - The range of work undertaken to meet the needs of local employers and their employees has grown; for example we are acting as lead on two Skills Development projects designed to develop and grow programmes in technical skills and build collaborative relationships with local businesses.
+During the year we have seen an increase in Apprenticeship starts. - Investment has continued in the College's capital development. - Excellent levels of achievement were maintained (see further details below), and this year saw a return to normal practice following two years without formal examinations. - The College's financial position remains secure (see further details below). - Changes to the adult funding formula have inevitably resulted in reduced numbers of learners aged over 19, but despite the existing financial climate recruitment remains stable. - Enrolments by students funded by the Government's Advanced Learning Loans programme were maintained at a similar level to those of 2020/21.